vidulum/documentation/docs/getting-started/maintenance.md

 ```

 The goal here is that each Sentry will list your **validator** and all other **sentry's** in the `persistent_peers` and `unconditional_peer_ids` settings.

-The number of inbound and outbound peers should be changed to reflect how many nodes you have added as persistent peers.
-If you've added 3 nodes, subtract 3 from both inbound and outbound peer limits.
-If you do not do that, you will have an additive effect and will allow the number of inbound/outbound peers **plus** your persistent nodes.

 Lastly, the `private_peer_ids` setting is to mask your validator from being gossiped.
 You only want your validator found via your sentry's.